-I am a documentary photographer and educator based in Arkansas and New York.
+I am a documentary photographer and educator based in Minneapolis, Minnesota.
+I cover stories in the American south, Midwest, and on the East Coast.
 My work is a mixture of my past experiences, bridging documentary, personal, and fine art.
-I began my photography career shooting for The Reporter in Vacaville, CA. Going freelance I had the freedom to pursue my interest in visual storytelling and portraiture, often photographing musicians and music groups.
+I began my photographic career shooting for The Reporter in Vacaville, CA. Going freelance I had the freedom to pursue my interest in visual storytelling and portraiture, often photographing musicians and music groups.
 My current work has a strong focus on underrepresented communities, aiming to break the visual prejudices of race, class, age, and gender.
-My clients include, Netflix, New York Times, National Geographic, A+E Networks, Harper’s Magazine, The Atlantic, Manhattan Magazine, Backstage Magazine, Novo Foundation, American Photo, TIME Lightbox, Lens Culture, and Wall Street Journal.
-I have exhibited at the Bronx Documentary Center, the Bronx Museum, and Mosaic Templars Cultural Center, a museum dedicated to telling the story of the African American experience in Arkansas.
-In 2015 I developed a Photo-Therapy program at the William Hodson Senior Center in the Bronx, where, through the use of photography, older residents are able to openly explore personal and social issues.
-I continue to teach visual/social workshops similar to this in the American South.
+My clients include: Netflix, New York Times, National Geographic, A+E Networks, Harper’s Magazine, The Atlantic, Manhattan Magazine, Backstage Magazine, Novo Foundation, David and Lucile Packard Foundation.
+My work has been featured in American Photo, TIME Lightbox, Lens Culture, New York Times Lens Blog, and Wall Street Journal.
+I have exhibited at the Bronx Documentary Center, the Bronx Museum, New York City Center Theater, Museum of Contemporary African Diasporan Arts, Photoville, and Mosaic Templars Cultural Center, a museum dedicated to telling the story of the African American experience in Arkansas.
+I was one of three photographers awarded the Getty Instagram grant in 2017, as well as awarded a reporting grant from The Pulitzer Center on Crisis Reporting.
+In 2015 I developed a Photo-Therapy program at the William Hodson Senior Center in the Bronx, where, through the use of photography, older residents were able to openly explore personal and social issues.
+I continue to teach visual/social workshops similar to this throughout the US.

 Available to travel for assignments and workshops within the US and internationally.